makamonika/SEO-Query-Insights/.ai/db-plan.md

 ON queries FOR INSERT
 TO authenticated
 WITH CHECK (true);

+-- Authenticated users can update queries (for upsert during import) CREATE POLICY "queries_update_authenticated"
+ON queries FOR UPDATE
+TO authenticated
+USING (true)
+WITH CHECK (true);
 ```

 **Notes:**
 - All authenticated users can read query data (shared across team)
 - All authenticated users can import queries via manual import process
+- UPDATE policy allows upsert operations during re-import of existing data
-- No UPDATE or DELETE operations allowed for regular users (data immutability)
+- No DELETE operations allowed for regular users (data immutability)

 ### 4.3 groups table policies